 This model is fitted with 2.4 GHz R/C equipment.
 On a Radio Controlled model, speed and direction are controlled by the transmitter.
-First, turn on the transmitter and then switch on the receiver on the locomotive with the switch on the underside of the right hand side tank.
+First, turn on the transmitter and then switch on the receiver on the locomotive with the switch on the front of the tender.
 The left hand stick on the transmitter controls the steam regulator, down for stop up for go.
 Moving to the left or right has no function.